Linear Image Regridding and Coaddition with Oversampled Point Spread Functions: Lessons from 1D: Acknowledgments

 I thank Christopher M. Hirata for introducing me to {\sc Imcom} and Kristen B. W. McQuinn for motivating me to pursue higher efficiency.
 I appreciate discussions with many people in the Roman community, especially Edward Schlafly, Henry C. Ferguson, and Arun Kannawadi.

 This paper has undergone internal review in the Roman High Latitude Imaging Survey (HLIS) Cosmology Project Infrastructure Team (PIT).
 I would like to thank Sidney Mau and Christopher M. Hirata for helpful comments and feedback during the review process.
+I thank the anonymous reviewer for insightful comments and Nihar Dalal and Mike Jarvis for useful discussions during the revision.

 KC received support from the ``Maximizing Cosmological Science with the Roman High Latitude Imaging Survey'' Roman Project Infrastructure Team (NASA grant 22-ROMAN11-0011).

 \software{{\sc NumPy} \citep{2020Natur.585..357H}, {\sc Matplotlib} \citep{2007CSE.....9...90H}}